 Key Strategic Linkages to our Scenario Planning

-Our corporate strategy and Climate Change Action Plan reflect several findings from our scenario analyses.
+Our corporate strategy reflects several findings from our scenario analyses.
 We have acted to:

-- Use a “fully loaded” cost of supply, including cost of carbon where legislation exists, as an important metric in our project authorization process.
-Our portfolio changes have created a resource base of 16 billion barrels of oil equivalent with less than a $40 per barrel cost of supply and an average cost of supply of less than $30 per barrel.
-Our strategic objective is to provide resilience in lower price environments, with any oil price above our cost of supply generating an after-tax fully burdened return greater than 10%.
+- Use a fully loaded cost of supply, including cost of carbon where legislation exists, as an important metric in our project authorization process.
+Our portfolio changes have created a resource base of 15 billion barrels of oil equivalent with less than a $40 per barrel cost of supply and an average cost of supply of less than $30 per barrel.
+Our strategic objective is to provide resilience in lower price environments, with any oil price above our cost of supply generating an after tax fully burdened return greater than 10%.

-- Provide a distinctive payout of cash flows to investors via both dividends and share repurchases.
+- Provide a distinctive payout of cash flows to investors.

 - Identify and fund profitable emissions reduction projects, including methane emissions reductions.
-Reducing our Scope 1 and Scope 2 emissions intensity reduces the impact of any future regulations, or the introduction of carbon prices or taxes and helps maintain our low cost of supply into the future.
-We have upgraded the use of a marginal abatement cost curve (MACC) in Long-Range Planning to identify the most cost-effective emissions-reduction opportunities available to the company globally.
+Reducing our scope 1 and scope 2 emissions intensity reduces the impact of any future regulations, or the introduction of carbon prices or taxes, and helps maintain our low cost of supply into the future.
+We have upgraded the use of a marginal abatement cost curve (MACC) in long-range planning to identify the most cost effective emissions reduction opportunities available to the company globally.
 These process upgrades have resulted in more efficient collection, recording, sharing and funding of emission reduction projects.

 - Introduce a proxy cost of carbon into qualifying project sensitivities to help us be more resilient to climate-related risk in the short to medium term and provide the flexibility to remain resilient in the long term.